ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

   3. construct another statement using query() passing the parent table along with the object statement from above
   4. calling outerjoin() to perform left join passing the columns with key used to link the two tables
   5. use python iterator to iterate and display the nested result set
+- how to query many-to-one relational tables conditionally using relational operator?
+  1. construct SQL SELECT statement using query() passing the parent table object
+  2. apply join() passing child table object as parameter to avoid Cartesian warning
+  3. apply filter() passing '__eq__' relational operator with required filter condition
+  4. iterate the result set and display data with attributes

 ------------